DSEBench: A Test Collection for Explainable Dataset Search with Examples: Conclusions

 \section{Conclusions}

-In this article, we investigated explainable DSE, a composite IR task that generalizes and extends two established dataset search paradigms: keyword-based dataset search and similarity-based dataset discovery.
-To facilitate its research, we constructed and published DSEBench, the first test collection for explainable DSE, providing high-quality human-annotated test cases and a large number of LLM-annotated training cases, thus suitable for evaluating both unsupervised and supervised models.
-The annotations include not only the query relevance and target similarity of the datasets but also their indicator fields as an explanation.
-With DSEBench, we adapted a wide variety of existing retrieval, reranking, and explanation methods to explainable DSE and reported their evaluation results to establish extensive baselines to be compared in future research.
-DSEBench and the adapted methods we implemented provide an empirical foundation for future research on explainable DSE, which in turn could benefit conventional keyword-based dataset search and similarity-based dataset discovery provided by current systems and promote the research in explainable IR.
+This paper investigates DSE, a composite IR task that generalizes two established dataset search paradigms: keyword-based search and similarity-based discovery.
+To advance research in this area, we introduce and release DSEBench, the first dedicated test collection for DSE, comprising high-quality human-annotated test cases alongside a large set of LLM-annotated training cases, supporting the evaluation of both unsupervised and supervised methods.
+The annotations encompass not only query relevance and target similarity of datasets in DSE, but also indicator fields that serve as explanations, thereby supporting ExDSE evaluation.
+Using DSEBench, we adapt a variety of existing retrieval, reranking, and explanation methods and evaluate their performance to establish comprehensive baselines for future comparative research.